PierreSenellart/provsql/doc/TODO/continuous_distributions.md

 The integration point for ML-fitted, simulation-derived, or sample-based distributions.
 Two gate types cover essentially everything;
 specific constructors smooth the common cases.

+Under the §F.1 refactor, the empirical gates land as ordinary `Distribution` subclasses (`EmpiricalSamples`, `EmpiricalCdf`, `Gmm`) alongside the analytical ones — same virtual interface, same registry, but the `pdf`/`cdf`/`quantile`/`sample`/moment methods are backed by sorted arrays, piecewise-linear tables, or mixture dispatch instead of closed forms.
+Call sites in the evaluators stay oblivious to which storage strategy a given gate uses.

 ### C.1 GMM constructor — **[Quick win]**